SefaSsarac/KutuphaneMVC/README.md

 - Error handling and validation
 - Data protection for user passwords

+## Configuration
+You can configure various aspects of the application in the appsettings.json file, such as:

+Database connection strings: Specify the connection details for your SQL Server database.
+Application settings: Adjust settings such as logging, authentication, and other environment-specific configurations.

 ## Installation
 To set up the project locally, follow these steps: